pknell/cloud-formation-daily-test/blog-cf.md

  However, maintaining the templates is unquestionably useful for testing infrastructure changes without much risk of impacting your other environments.
 How will you know that the template you wrote and used today will still work when you need it again months from now?
 A simple daily test should give you that confidence and notify you if anything breaks.
  So, how can we set up daily CF stack creation and removal?
 Answer: Lambda + CloudWatch Rules.
-This blog works through a template that sets up this kind of daily test.
+This article works through a template that sets up this kind of daily test.

 For the sake of having an example CF stack, we are using the [Docker for AWS Community Edition](https://docs.docker.com/docker-for-aws/#quickstart)